Pancreaticoduodenectomy (Whipple Procedure)

 Anatomy and Physiology

-Variations in vascular anatomy are critical to identify preoperatively.
-A replaced right hepatic artery arising from the superior mesenteric artery occurs in around 12% of the population.[11]
-A replaced right hepatic artery can be problematic as it often courses behind the pancreatic head and bile duct near the gland.
-Other variants include accessory right hepatic arteries, accessory left hepatic arteries, and several other less common variants.[11][12]
+Recognizing variations in vascular anatomy is essential before surgery.
+For example, a replaced right hepatic artery arising from the SMA occurs in approximately 12% of the population.[6]
+This variant can be particularly challenging, as it often runs behind the pancreatic head and bile duct.
+Identifying other vascular variants, such as accessory right and left hepatic arteries, is critical to minimize surgical complications.[6][7]

 Indications

-• Tumors involving the pancreatic head or uncinate process:
+• Tumors involving the pancreatic head or uncinate process, including but not limited to:

 • Pancreatic ductal adenocarcinoma [8]